-11) In anticipation of a final design, it is expected a Re-evaluation of the NPCE will be required.
-The Contractor, with oversight from SCDOT, will be responsible for preparing the Re-evaluation document and conducting or updating relevant studies.
-The Contractor will be responsible for submitting the NPCE Re-evaluation to the SCDOT and the SCDOT will be responsible for submitting to FHWA for approval.
+11) The Contractor, with oversight from SCDOT, will be responsible for preparing a written re-evaluation of the approved environmental document and updating required environmental studies.
+The Contractor will be responsible for submitting the re-evaluation to the SCDOT and the SCDOT will be responsible for submitting to FHWA for approval.
 The SCDOT/Contractor will provide FHWA with information necessary for approval.

 The Contractor shall comply with this commitment.
-The Contractor shall be responsible for compliance with FHWA guidance for preparing the NPCE Re-evaluation.
-The Re-evaluation shall be submitted by SCDOT and all coordination shall be conducted through SCDOT.
+The Contractor shall be responsible for compliance with FHWA guidance for preparing a written re-evaluation of the environmental document.
+The re-evaluation shall be submitted by SCDOT and all coordination shall be conducted through SCDOT.
 The Contractor shall ensure the document sufficiently addresses all changes or variances from the approved NPCE and fully documents additional information relevant to selection of the preferred alternative; including but not limited to updated natural resource studies, rights of way acquisition, and impacts to human and natural environment.